-Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for new buildings (applicable to Wales only) Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only)
+Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for new buildings (applicable to Wales only)

-rability perioritative values for flew dwellings (applicable to waters only)
+Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only)

 Comment: The system can contribute to satisfying these Regulations.
-See sections 6.1 and 6.2 of this Certificate.
+See sections 6.2 and 6.3 of this Certificate.